 They split us into two groups, design and advertising, myself in the latter.
 The only difference between the two groups was that the advertising judges had to sit through the TV.
 Surely we earned our free airfare with that Sisyphean chore.

 The commercials fell into two basic camps: Almost and What-the-heck-were-you-smoking?
-A few of the spots were almost really good and only fell short in a few areas.
+A few of the spots were almost excellent and only fell short in a few areas.
 But most were wince-inducing, ill-conceived brain-farts of the terminally hackneyed or outright insane.
 And the print wasn’t much better.

 In all, the three of us did roughly the same damage to Hawaii that the Japanese did December 7, 1941.